Joystream/joystream-content-system/README.md

 This repo contains information and resources for using the Joystream content system.

-## Get started

-The Joystream content system...

-### Resources, examples and templates
+## Resources, examples and templates

-Go here.
+Go [here](resources) for information on how to use the system and examples.

 # Classes
-The table below contains an overview of all classes available in the Joystream Content System.
+The tables below contains an overview of all classes available in the Joystream Content System.
 Click the link under the "Information" for a more verbose explanation of the class.

 ## Rules